Parzivalcen/TodoAppTOP/commponents.md

   - Tab no navigate tags

 # Notes
-- When a to do panel is added the current one needs to go/get removed
+- When a to-do panel is added the current one needs to go/get removed /Done
+- Display Category with local Storage